nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 **SAVE BEFORE ENTERING**

-- Kill the 3 Gamoreans, loot
+- Kill the 3 gamorreans, loot
 - Follow the corridor
 - On the left kill the ratgoules and find the 2nd journal for Rukil
-- Next, roundabout: kill the 4 Gamoreans
+- Next, roundabout: kill the 4 gamorreans

 ![](../resources/images/screenshots/tarisSewersGamoreans.png)